 The law also defines other situations where any person can be held personally liable for debts of another.
 These situations include the following relationships: superior, principal/agency, respondeat partnership, joint venture, etc. These special relationships can exist between husband and wife and can impose vicarious liability on an otherwise innocent spouse.
 See Lawrence v.
 Hardy, 583 S.W.2d 795 (Tex.
 App.-San Antonio 1979, writ ref'd n.r.e.).
+The Texas Family Code has codified this concept.
+Tex.
+Fam.
+Code § 3.201(a)(1).
 However, the marriage relationship, in and to itself, is not sufficient to generate vicarious liability.
 Tex.
 Fam.
-Code Sec.
-3.201.
+Code § 3.201(c).
+See also Wilkinson v.
+Stevision, 514 S.W.2d 895 (Tex.
+1974).